A Part of a Growing History

-Mark is a Chartered Accountant and avid sports fan.
-He resides in Ottawa.
+Mark is a Certified Professional Accountant and avid sports fan.
+He resides in Stittsville, in what is now an empty nest, with his wife Lisa.

 Randy BurgessVice President, Communications and Content

 Prior to OSEG’s founding, Randy worked closely with the organization’s founding partners as a communications advisor and fan experience consultant, while concurrently serving as Vice President of the Ottawa 67’s Hockey Club.
 In that capacity, Mr. Burgess produced the 67’s game day presentation, integrated and activated sponsorship, oversaw communications and collaborated with senior staff on marketing strategy.
 Prior to joining the 67’s in 2006, Mr. Burgess co-founded and operated FAQ.TV, a firm that scripted and produced streaming videos for corporate clients.
 Prior to FAQ, he spent a decade in Technology Marketing/Communications roles, and before that, Mr. Burgess consulted on game-day presentation for several sports teams after spending 5-years in the NHL Ottawa Senators’ organization as their game-day producer.
 Prior to the Sen’s, he worked in radio broadcasting as a news/sports producer and host.

 Adrian SciarraVice President, Partnerships & Merchandise

 Adrian Sciarra joined the Ottawa Sports and Entertainment group (OSEG) in September 2013 as Vice-President, Partnerships and Merchandise Sales.
 Adrian is responsible for the development and growth of Corporate Partnerships and Merchandise Sales for OSEG’s three sports teams (Ottawa REDBLACKS – CFL, Ottawa 67’s – OHL, Ottawa Fury FC – NASL) as well as OSEG’s newly named TD Place, a year-round destination for sports and entertainment which opened its doors in July 2014.

 Prior to joining OSEG, Adrian spent 5 years at the Canadian Football League (CFL), where he was the Vice-President of Commercial Assets, responsible for the operation and growth of the partnerships and licensing departments.
 During his tenure at the CFL, the League enjoyed tremendous growth, earning record revenues from both corporate partnerships and licensing.
 Adrian was also a significant contributor to the planning and execution of the hugely successful 100th Grey Cup in 2012.